The Transgender Day of Remembrance

 God bless, Susan.

-Susan Baker is clinical scientist and diversity champion, an active member of Christ Congregation in Princeton, an alumni of Oriented to Love, a passionate LGBTQ youth & family faith advocate, and a volunteer and youth mentor with HiTOPS.
+Susan Baker is clinical scientist and diversity champion, an active member of Christ Congregation in Princeton, an alumna of Oriented to Love, a passionate LGBTQ youth & family faith advocate, and a volunteer and youth mentor with HiTOPS.
 Contact Susan at email@example.com.